Projection Theorems Using Effective Dimension: Introduction

 where $e\cdot x$ is the usual dot product, $\sum_{i=1}^n e_ix_i$, for $e=(e_1,\ldots,e_n)$ and $x=(x_1,\ldots,x_n)$.
 We restrict our attention to lines through the origin because translating the line $L_e$ will not affect the Hausdorff or packing dimension of the projection.

 Notice that $\proj_e E\subseteq\R$, so the Hausdorff dimension of $\proj_e E$ is at most $1$.
-It is also simple to show that $\dim_H(\proj_e E)$ cannot exceed $\dim_H(E)$~\cite{Falc14}.
-Given these bounds, it is natural to ask whether $\dim_H(\proj_e E)=\min\{\dim_H(E), 1\}$.
+It is also simple to show that $\dimH(\proj_e E)$ cannot exceed $\dimH(E)$~\cite{Falc14}.
+Given these bounds, it is natural to ask whether $\dimH(\proj_e E)=\min\{\dimH(E), 1\}$.
 Choosing $E$ to be a line orthogonal to $L_e$ shows that this equality does not hold in general.
-However, a fundamental theorem due to Marstrand~\cite{Marstrand54} states that, if $E\subseteq\R^2$ is analytic, then for \emph{almost all} $e \in S^{1}$, the Hausdorff dimension of $\proj_e E$ is maximal.
-Subsequently, Mattila~\cite{Mattila75} showed that the conclusion of Marstrand's theorem also holds in higher-dimensional Euclidean spaces. \begin{thm}[\cite{Marstrand54,Mattila75}] Let $E \subseteq \R^n$ be an analytic set with $\dim_H(E) = s$.
+However, a fundamental theorem due to Marstrand~\cite{Marstrand54} states that, if $E\subseteq\R^2$ is a Borel set then for \emph{almost all} $e \in S^{1}$, the Hausdorff dimension of $\proj_e E$ is maximal.
+In fact, this theorem holds for the larger class of \emph{analytic sets}, which are continuous images of Borel sets.
+Subsequently, Mattila~\cite{Mattila75} showed that the conclusion of Marstrand's theorem also holds in higher-dimensional Euclidean spaces. \begin{thm}[\cite{Marstrand54,Mattila75}] Let $E \subseteq \R^n$ be an analytic set with $\dimH(E) = s$.
 Then for almost every $e \in S^{n-1}$,

 \end{thm} In recent decades, the study of projections have become increasingly central to fractal geometry~\cite{FalFraJin15}.
 The most prominent technique has been the potential theoretic approach of Kaufman~\cite{Kaufman68}.
 While this is a very powerful tool in studying the dimension of a set, it requires that the set be analytic.
 We will show that techniques from theoretical computer science can circumvent this requirement in some cases.